MinetestForFun/server-minetestforfun/mods/throwing/README.txt

 http://wiki.minetest.com/wiki/Installing_Mods

 How to use the mod:
-Select the bow and place the arrows into the slot next to it; shoot with left mouse click.
+Select a bow and place the arrows into the slot next to it; shoot with left mouse click.
 Every shoot will take 1 arrow from your inventory and wears out the bow.
+Select a spear and attack with left mouse click; it will be used as a melee weapon if pointing any target, otherwise it will be thrown.

 License:
 This mod was originally published by Jeija and reworked by PilzAdam